-Because of this trend, many crucial questions have been raised in the Courts regarding the legality of such relations and on the impact of such relationships on the society.
+Because of this trend, many crucial questions have been raised in the Courts regarding the legality of such relations and on the impact of such relationships on society.

-Even though there is no particular legislation to govern this subject matter, the Indian judiciary has answered many questions on this issue and has pragmatically tried to balance the general expectations of the society and the individual rights of people.
+Even though there is no particular legislation to govern this subject matter, the Indian judiciary has answered many questions on this issue and has pragmatically tried to balance the general expectations of society and the individual rights of people.

 Legal status of live-in relationships in India

 India is a democratic country and every person have their fundamental freedoms which include freedom to choose to marry and also whether to marry or not.
 But such freedom regarding live in relationships raises many questions as to rights of women, maintenance, succession and legitimacy of children raising out of such relationships.

 Prior to independence, the view of the court on live-in relationship was revealed in the case A Dinohamy v.
 WL Blahamy, (1928) 1 MLJ 388 (PC), where the Privy Council laid down a broad rule postulating that “where a man and a woman are proved to have lived together as a man and wife, the law will presume, unless the contrary be clearly proved, that they were living together in consequences of a valid marriage.”